 Attend an Annual CT Winter Event

 Winter in Connecticut sees a lot of fun annual events across the state!
-Welcome in the New Year with Hartford’s First Night Celebration, beginning on the afternoon of December 31 and continuing through midnight with live entertainment, art exhibits, tasty treats, and a scavenger hunt style walk through downtown Hartford, with a final culmination of fireworks at Bushnell Park at midnight!
-Hartford is full of cool things to do (and awesome breweries) so choosing to ring in the New Year in Connecticut’s capital city is a pretty safe bet when you’re looking for great winter fun!
+Welcome in the New Year with Hartford’s First Night Celebration, beginning on the afternoon of December 31 and continuing through midnight with live entertainment, art exhibits, tasty treats, and a scavenger hunt style walk through downtown Hartford, with a final culmination of fireworks at Bushnell Park at midnight.
+Hartford is full of cool things to do (and awesome breweries) so choosing to ring in the New Year in Connecticut’s capital city is a pretty safe bet when you’re looking for great CT winter fun!

-Get Out in the Snow
+Get Out in the Connecticut Snow

-Rest and Rejuvenate
+Rest and Rejuvenate in a CT Winter

 There are lots of great things to do in Greenwich, but during the winter season, Greenwich Point Park’s beachfront goes from a crowded, fight-for-your-space spot to a tranquil place to enjoy the sounds of the winter waves; Tod’s Point is considered one of the most beautiful spots in the state.
 Plus, rooms at the luxurious Delamar Hotel, one of the most gorgeous hotels in New England, are a little easier on the pocketbook in the winter months, too!
 The onsite restaurants, entertainment, and spa make the Delamar a one-stop-shop vacation destination.

 Another option for a restful winter getaway is to head to Connecticut’s Quiet Corner, specifically to the quaint little town of Woodstock.
 One of the best places to visit in CT, Woodstock is the perfect spot for a tranquil winter getaway.
-The Inn at Woodstock Inn offers comfy cozy rooms, many with fireplaces, for the perfect spot to cuddle up and shelter from the winter weather outside; add in a phenomenal onsite restaurant and a gourmet breakfast, you’ll feel like you’re pampered in all the best ways.
+The Inn at Woodstock Hill offers comfy cozy rooms, many with fireplaces, for the perfect spot to cuddle up and shelter from the winter weather outside; add in a phenomenal onsite restaurant and a gourmet breakfast, you’ll feel like you’re pampered in all the best ways.

-Take a Romantic Connecticut Getaway
+Take a Romantic Winter Connecticut Getaway

 If you’d like a romantic getaway with a view, look no further than Saybrook Point Resort and Marina.
 Spectacular views of the Long Island Sound can be easily arranged in this gorgeous hotel, and the onsite restaurant and spectacular spa services only serve to add to the sheer perfection of this sweet romantic getaway spot!
 They also host an incredible New Years Eve party, if you and yours are looking to ring in the new year together on your romantic vacation; the sweet little town of Old Saybrook has plenty to keep you busy, too!